api3dao/vitepress-docs/docs/reference/dapis/verify-beacon.md

 ## Verifying beaconSetId

-beacon sets are a collection of `beaconIds` that provide the aggregated median value of the underlying `beaconIds`.
-The `beaconSetId` is a hash of all the underlying `beaconIds` and points to the Datafeed containing the median value.
+Beacon sets are a collection of `beaconIds` that provide the aggregated median value of the underlying `beaconIds`.
+The `beaconSetId` is a hash of all the underlying `beaconIds` and points to the datafeed containing the median value.
 Following is an ethers.js script to derive the `beaconSetId`.

 ```javascript